jobindjohn/vivaplus_v0.2/documentation/docs/contributor-guide/02-git-basics.md

 # Git Basic and Collaborative Development

+FIXME

 ## Why Git?

 ## How does it work?

 ## Getting started

+The git actions/functions can be performed through command line or GUI depending on your preference.

+On Windows, git bash is available as terminal for command line interface when `Git for Windows`  is installed.

+GUI Clients to commit and interact with the repo through graphical interface : https://git-scm.com/downloads/guis

 #### configuring git